georgekhananaev/google-reviews-scraper-pro/README.md

    - Run with `sudo` if you're getting permission errors (not ideal but gets the job done)
    - Some images vanish from Google's CDN faster than your ex.
 Nothing we can do about that.

+5. **S3 Upload Chaos**
+   - Double-check your AWS credentials and bucket permissions
+   - Make sure your bucket exists and is in the specified region
+   - Check if your bucket policy allows public-read for uploaded objects
+   - AWS charges for every API call, so don't go crazy with test uploads

 ### Operation Logs (AKA "What The Hell Is It Doing?")

 We don't just log, we OBSESSIVELY document the scraper's every breath: